Analyze Results

 └─────────────┴───────────────────────────────────┘Sample selector (left sidebar)

-Lists every sample in your dataset.
+Lists every sample in the loaded dataset.

 - Checkboxes — toggle which samples appear on the charts